My point about Mari Kondo’s method is that she is not in a professional organization. Not really.

-If you need systems to improve organization and efficiency, need to uncover the root causes for your disorganization, or if you need to break free from a life of disorganization, you need a Professional Organizer.
+If you need systems to improve organization and efficiency, need to uncover the root causes for your disorganization, or need to break free from a life of disorganization, you need a Professional Organizer.
 Mari Kondo can’t help you there.

 This might still be true – I am not sure of that at this moment- I have not revisited the criteria I used at that time to reach my conclusions.
-If you would like to revisit the blog post, here it is.
+If you would like to review the blog post, here it is.
 Professional Organizer Vs. Mari Kondo (round374)

 Oh!
 But things have changed.
 The first thing you see on The Container Store’s website is Mari Kondo’s merchandise.
 I remember when she did not want anything to do with the store and vice versa.

 This alliance with The Container Store does not make Mari Kondo a Professional Organizer.
 However, she now conceded that systems bring efficiency, the proper containers keep the clutter at bay, and sound design promotes the maintenance of the space.
 (Those “pretty baskets” command some respect, right?)